gabee1987/Monsters-Memodex/README.md

 3. Configure your project settings to deploy from the main branch.
 4. Vercel will automatically deploy your application and provide you with a URL to access it.

+## Using the RoboHash API

+Monsters Memodex incorporates the RoboHash API to generate unique, robotic-themed monster images for each card in the memory game.
+RoboHash is an easy-to-use service that generates custom robot images based on user inputs.
+In my game, these inputs are derived from the card identifiers, ensuring that each card has a distinct and visually engaging picture.

+For more information on RoboHash and its capabilities, visit [RoboHash.org](https://robohash.org).

 ### Project Dependencies (external libraries to add)

 ├── @testing-library/jest-dom@5.16.5\